maheedharpamuru/Resume/Resume.md

 **Cloud:** Amazon Web Services (S3, SNS, SQS, DynamoDB, Route53 and Lambda), Microsoft Azure (Machine Learning)

 ### Certifications
- Microsoft Professional Program Certificate in Data Science. edX verified certificate for Querying with Transact-SQL. edX verified certificate for Analyzing and Visualizing Data with Power BI. edX verified certificate for Programming with Python for Data Science. edX verified certificate for Principles of Machine Learning. edX verified certificate for Implementing Predictive Solutions with Spark in HDInsight.
+ Microsoft Professional Program Certificate in Data Science__ edX verified certificate for Querying with Transact-SQL__ edX verified certificate for Analyzing and Visualizing Data with Power BI__ edX verified certificate for Programming with Python for Data Science__ edX verified certificate for Principles of Machine Learning__ edX verified certificate for Implementing Predictive Solutions with Spark in HDInsight__
 ### Experience
 **Microsoft Professional Data Scientist Program, Redmond, WA (February 2017 – April 2017)**
 *	The coursework contained modules to develop skills in data manipulation using T-SQL and visualization using Excel, Power BI, and Python.